-TurboTax also helps protect you by importing data such as W-2 and 1099 info directly from more than 100,000 employers, which reduces your chances of misentering information.
-In addition, TurboTax checks your return for errors and common audit triggers, and guarantees your calculations will be 100% accurate.
+TurboTax helps decrease your risk of an audit by importing data such as W-2 and 1099 info directly from more than 100,000 employers, which reduces the chances of mis-entered information.
+TurboTax also checks your return for errors and common audit triggers, and guarantees your calculations will be 100% accurate.

 Additional information about IRS notices can be found in Publication 594, The IRS Collection Process.
 It’s available at www.irs.gov or by calling 1-800-TAX-FORM.

 Get every deduction